- 1 Stanley Hotel, Estes Park, CO

 RMS Queen Mary, Long Beach, CA

 The 1,000-foot RMS Queen Mary made her maiden voyage in May 1936, and during her heyday, she ushered the likes of Greta Garbo, Clark Gable, George and Ira Gershwin, and Sir Winston Churchill across the Atlantic.
-But when World War II broke out in 1939, the luxury liner was turned into a troopship known as the “Grey Ghost” and suddenly, celebs and socialites were replaced by cargo and military personnel.
+When World War II broke out in 1939, the luxury liner was turned into a troopship known as the “Grey Ghost” and suddenly, celebs and socialites were replaced by cargo and military personnel.
 Once the war ended, the RMS returned to peacetime passenger service, but not without a few scars.
 Today, the ship is docked in Long Beach California and 150 known spirits roam the halls.
-There’s a young man in blue coveralls who was crushed to death by the boiler room’s door; a gaggle of women in 1930s-style swimsuits who wander what used to be the pool deck; and then, of course, there’s your typical ringing phones, slamming door, babies crying, and temperature changes.
+There’s a young man in blue coveralls who was crushed to death by the boiler room’s door; a gaggle of women in '30s-style swimsuits who wander what used to be the pool deck; and then, of course, there’s your typical ringing phones, slamming door, babies crying, and temperature changes.

 Hollywood Roosevelt, Los Angeles, CA

-The award for most famous apparitions on our list goes to the Hollywood Roosevelt, in LA, reportedly home to spirits of famous hotel guests Marilyn Monroe and Montgomery Clift.
+The award for most famous apparitions on our list goes to the Hollywood Roosevelt in LA, which is reportedly home to spirits of famous hotel guests Marilyn Monroe and Montgomery Clift.
 So many guests reported sightings of Monroe's reflection in the mirror of room 1200, her favorite room, that the hotel management moved the mirror into the lobby—and yet still received paranormal complaints (it's apparently now in storage).
 Some people have even reported scents of her perfume mysteriously lingering in the hotel's Cine Grill, as well as a dancing figurine (and mysterious cold spot) in the property's Blossom Ballroom.

 Southern Mansion Cape May, Cape May, NJ